WhatsUpGold Blogs

 Available bandwidth is also a consideration for your website and depends on your hosting plan.
 However, it is the hosting provider's responsibility to provide and monitor the bandwidth you have paid for and your responsibility to ensure that your subscription allows for times of peak traffic.

-Monitor by Device, User, or IP address
+How to Monitor Bandwidth Usage by Device, User, or IP address

 In times of yore (the old days) such monitoring was easier but nowadays, in addition to wired devices, there are other considerations.
 Wi-Fi routers are commonplace, and connected printers, tablets, laptops, and even smartphones must be monitored.
 Add IoT devices and sensors that use a variety of protocols, from the MQTT protocol to Bluetooth and indeed Wi-Fi and you begin to appreciate the problem.